-Email Attack: The sender’s name is presented as “Arnazon” (with an "r" and an "n”), an attempt by the attacker to both impersonate an automated Amazon notification and bypass other email security solutions that look for brand impersonations.
-Attackers anticipate such typos will go unnoticed as sender information is often overlooked and only the email content is read thoroughly.
+In this attack, the cybercriminals send an email impersonating an Amazon delivery.
+Close inspection shows that the sender’s name is presented as “Arnazon” (with an "r" and an "n" rather than an "m")—an attempt by the attacker to both trick recipients and bypass other email security solutions that look for brand impersonations.
+Attackers anticipate such typos will go unnoticed, as sender information is often overlooked and only the email content is read thoroughly.

-Payload: The email mimics the frequently seen Amazon order notification email, asking the recipient to contact the “Amazon Billing” phone number to resolve any issues.
+The email itself mimics the frequently seen Amazon order notification email at the price of $1,504.00—an astronomical sum for some.
+The text asks the recipient to contact the “Amazon Billing” phone number to resolve any issues.
 The fake order receipt is meant to spark concern, as the recipient did not place the order, leading them to call the provided billing support number.

-Result: If the recipient falls victim to this attack, they may ultimately release sensitive account details, as the attackers can leverage the credentials needed to access their account and the card to which their supposed refund would be directed.
+If the recipient falls victim to this attack, they may ultimately release sensitive account details, as the attackers can leverage the credentials needed to access their account and the card to which their supposed refund would be directed.

-Urgency: The email is a fake receipt for a “recent Amazon purchase”, fostering a sense of urgency in the account owner to cancel the purchase and address a possible account breach before any other “orders” are made.
+The email is a fake receipt for a “recent Amazon purchase”, fostering a sense of urgency in the account owner to cancel the purchase and address a possible account breach before any other “orders” are made.
 The potential money loss will likely motivate the target to act quickly.